timescale/tsbs/docs/timescaledb.md

 #### `-use-hypertable` (type: `boolean`, default: `true`)

 Whether to actually use TimescaleDB's hypertable for storing data.
-Set to `false` to measure the insert/write performance of plain PostgreSQL.
+Set to `false` to measure performance of plain PostgreSQL.

 #### `-user` (type: `string`, default: `postgres`)